gunhanb/guenhan/content/authors/admin/_index.md

 - name: Merck Healthcare KGaA (Darmstadt, Germany)

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Bayesian statistics, phase dose-escalation trials, and meta-analysis.
+bio: My interests include Bayesian statistics, phase I dose-escalation trials, and meta-analysis.

 # Interests to show in About widget
 interests: